robert-westenberger/knowledgebase/system-design/data-intensive-applications.md

 ### Column Compression
 One technique for compressing columns in a data warehouse is **bitmap encoding**.
 Below is an illustration of a compressed, bitmap-indexed storage of a single column.
 ![bitmap-encoded-table.png](/bitmap-encoded-table.png)

+If the number of distinct values in a column is small compared to the number of rows,  we can take a column with n distinct values and turn it into n separate bitmaps: one bitmap for each distinct value, with one bit for each row.
+The bit is 1 if the row has that value, and 0 if not.

+If n is very small (eg, a country column may have approximately 200 distinct values), those bitmaps can be stored with one bit per row.